Are you concerned about what’s in the shampoo you use for your dog? If you’re not, you probably should be.

 Only pharmaceutical-grade mineral oil has been cleaned of contaminants like complex hydrocarbons and benzene.
 Other grades of mineral oil are not completely free of contaminants.

 11. SD Alcohol 40 (often called isopropyl or SD-40) is drying to both the skin and hair oils.
 SD-40 also enhances skin absorption – meaning it is easier for the other toxic ingredients to enter through the skin when SD-40 is present.
 Many ear cleaning products are primarily SD-40.

 12. Polyethylene glycol (PEG) is a humectant – used to help the skin retain moisture.
-While it is a known skin irritant, the scarier side of PEG is that it is a “penetration enhancer” – meaning it’s a carrier for other chemicals, helping them cross through the skin and into the bloodstream.
-It gets worse … it may also be contaminated with dioxane and ethylene oxide!
+While it is a known skin irritant, the scarier side of PEG is that it is a “penetration enhancer” – meaning it’s a carrier for other chemicals that helps them cross through the skin and into the bloodstream.
+And it gets worse.
+It may also be contaminated with dioxane and ethylene oxide!

 13. PEG-40 Lanolin is a polyethylene glycol derivative of lanolin.
 There is limited evidence of it causing organ toxicity.
 The bigger concern is that it may be contaminated with dioxane and ethylene oxide.

 14. Propylene glycol is a skin conditioner, solvent and humectant.
 Like polyethylene glycol, it’s a penetration enhancer.
 It’s also a suspected immune system toxin, neurotoxin, reproductive toxin and skin toxin.

 6 More Bad Dog Shampoo Ingredients